nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 [^fn10]: And, in fact, the COVID-19 pandemic has forced educators, parents, and students to re-consider the essential components of their model of education, and whether it can be achieved remotely, though a narrow interface.

-[^fn11]: Victor’s project, Dynamicland, is a space in Oakland, California where a system
+[^fn11]: Victor’s project, Dynamicland, is a space in Oakland, California where visitors can program computers with pen and paper within a system of cameras and projectors that run their programs in real time.

 [^fn12]: Chachra, Debbie.
 2015.
 “Why I Am Not a Maker.”
 The Atlantic.
 January 23, 2015. https://www.theatlantic.com/technology/archive/2015/01/why-i-am-not-a-maker/384767/.